jh-ng/DBTT_G7T7_ResourceAllocation/README.md

 # DBTT_G7T7_ResourceAllocation
-# DBTT Cathay Project Movie Recommender

 Welcome to the ML Movie Recommender project!
-This project aims to build a machine learning-based recommender system that predicts the daily earnings of movies based on various attributes like genre, distributor, MPAA rating, and more.
+This project aims to build a machine learning-based recommender system that predicts the daily earnings of movies based on various attributes like genre, distributor, MPAA rating, domestic earnings, international earnings, rank and more.
 The recommender is trained using a combination of **Random Forest** and **Linear Regression** models.
 The project was developed as part of the DBTT Cathay Project.

 ## Table of Contents